mbroad1/Module-3-PyPoll-Challenge/README.md

 ## Election-Audit Results
 The analysis of the election show that:

-- There were "x" votes cast in the election.
+- There were 369,711 votes cast in the election.

 - The candidates were:
+  - Charles Casper Stockham
+  - Diana DeGette
+  - Raymon Anthony Doane

+- The counties that participated in this election were:
-  - Candidate 1
+  - Jefferson
-  - Candidate 2
+  - Arapahoe
-  - Candidate 3
+  - Denver

 - The candidate results were:
-  - Candidate 1 received "x%" of the vote and "y" number of votes.
+  - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
-  - Candidate 2 received "x%" of the vote and "y" number of votes.
+  - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
-  - Candidate 3 received "x%" of the vote and "y" number of votes.
+  - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

  - The winner of the election was:
-  - Candidate "x" who received "x%" of the vote and "y" number votes.
+  - Diana DeGette received 73.8% of the vote and 272,892 number of votes.

+- The county with the most votes was:
+  - Denver County which had 82.8% of the votes relative to the total votes casted in this election.
+  - Denver County received 306,055 votes in total.

 ## Challenge Overview